 Homework is important to know what is happening in the class and review the learning progress of every individual.
 Thus teacher can focus on students who may be having problems with homework.
 Homework enables parents to involve themselves directly in the learning program, to work with them and help their children in their lessons.
 This is also a set of instructions for all teachers regarding how to check/correct HW/CW, how to give feedback and how to check if the feedback is being worked upon.

 - Homework is important and related to what is happening inside the classroom.
 Homework needs to be discussed before being given and the link between what is happening inside the classroom and the homework itself needs to be clearly established.

 - For any homework given, clear instructions must be given for accomplishing the homework successfully.
 In case there is something new, an exemplar of what is expected should be shown and discussed with the student.

-- When homework that is time consuming is given, then it is important to take into consideration the total amount of homework that student are getting from other teachers also.
+- When homework that is time-consuming is given, then it is important to take into consideration the total amount of homework that student is getting from other teachers also.
 HRT need to coordinate it with the other teachers and/or with the student also.
 Take into consideration the overall amount of homework and revise your timelines if needed.
 All grades should have a homework schedule in place.